 Living costs - these are the everyday costs that you are likely to encounter as a student.
-Examples include: accommodation, insurance, food, clothes, books, stationery, special equipment (sports kit, lab coat), travel expenses, entertainment, TV license.
-The Financial Support team can offer advice and support on budgeting.
+Examples include: accommodation, utility bills, insurance, food, clothes, books, stationery, special equipment (sports kit, lab coat), travel expenses, entertainment, TV license.
+The Student Union's Advice Centre staff can offer advice and support on budgeting.

 Back to top of page

 Maintenance Loan - you can apply for a maintenance loan to assist you with paying for your living expenses.
-The loan will be paid into your bank account in three termly instalments, from the Student Loans Company, and is assessed on either your household income or, if you still live with your parents, their household income.
+The loan, from the Student Loans Company, will be paid into your bank account in three termly instalments and is assessed on either your household income or, if you still live with your parents, their household income.